DevOps-Represent/devopsgirls-bootcamp/9-1-Running-a-DevOpsGirls-Event.md

 You'll need to create an RDS instance in advance, with the following details:

-Database Name: devopsgirlsdb
+Database Name: devopsrepdb
-Database User: devopsgirls
+Database User: devopsrep
-Database Password: devopsgirlsrds!
+Database Password: devopsreprds!

 *The instance should have "Publically acessible" set to disabled.*